-SECURITY / COVENANTS, continued Official Statement Annual Report Interim Disclosure Identify all other encumbrances on the pledged revenues.
+SECURITY / COVENANTS, continued Official Statement Annual Report Interim Disclosure Describe any ability to sell or otherwise privatize an enterprise that receives the benefit of the pledged revenues, via the issuance of debt secured by those revenues or otherwise.
+X Powers of the government and any other parties to the transaction to levy and collect or receive the pledged revenues.
+X Identify all other encumbrances on the pledged revenues.
 X Flow of funds.
 Can excess funds be taken by the general government?
 X Describe Additional Bonds Test.
 X Debt service reserve requirement and how it is satisfied (cash or surety bond).
 How are any deficiencies in the DSRF requirement satisfied?
 Do any rating triggers exist on surety bonds that could force a liquidity event for the DSRF?
-X Legal opinion regarding the nature of the security provided to investors under a Chapter 9 scenario, regardless of whether the state authorizes Chapter 9.
-X Commentary on whether investors are secured by a lien on revenues of the issuer and identify the revenues that serve as collateral and when the lien attaches to those revenues.
-X Is the lien valid and binding on the issuer?
+X Legal opinion regarding the nature of the security provided to investors under a Chapter 9 scenario, regardless of whether the state authorizes Chapter 9, including whether an automatic stay would apply and whether any applicable liens apply to post-petition revenues.
+X Discuss whether pledged revenues are required to be applied to debt service if an automatic stay does not apply in a bankruptcy or PROMESA scenario and, if they are, under what authority (statute, indenture, etc.).
+X Commentary on whether investors are secured by a lien on revenues of the issuer and identify the revenues that serve as collateral, when the lien attaches to those revenues, and whether the lien is automatic.
+X

+SECURITY / COVENANTS, continued Official Statement Annual Report Interim Disclosure Is the lien valid and binding on the issuer?
 Reference the statutory or other authority that supports that conclusion.
 X Has the lien/security interest been perfected?
 Indicate all steps that have been taken to perfect the lien/security and what those steps are.
 X X Identify who is responsible for perfecting the lien and changes in these responsibilities, if any.
 X X Is there a statutory lien on the pledged revenues?
 X Are pledged revenues considered special revenues?
 Include legal opinion.
-X
+X Third Party/SPE Issuer: Official Statement Annual Report Interim Disclosure Third Party/SPE Issuer: Legal opinion regarding "true sale" and non-consolidation opinion.
+Legal opinion regarding "true sale" Statement Legal opinion regarding "true sale" and non-consolidation opinion.
+Is the transfer valid and binding on the Statement X